opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 `rewrite` | `constant_score, scoring_boolean, constant_score_boolean, top_terms_N, top_terms_boost_N, top_terms_blended_freqs_N` | Determines how OpenSearch rewrites and scores multi-term queries.
 The default is `constant_score`.
 `slop` | `0` (default) or a positive integer | Controls the degree to which words in a query can be misordered and still be considered a match.
 From the [Lucene documentation](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/PhraseQuery.html#getSlop--): "The number of other words permitted between words in query phrase.
 For example, to switch the order of two words requires two moves (the first move places the words atop one another), so to permit re-orderings of phrases, the slop must be at least two.
 A value of zero requires an exact match."
 `tie_breaker` | `0.0` (default) to `1.0` | Changes the way OpenSearch scores searches.
 For example, a `type` of `best_fields` typically uses the highest score from any one field.
 If you specify a `tie_breaker` value between 0.0 and 1.0, the score changes to highest score + `tie_breaker` * score for all other matching fields.
 If you specify a value of 1.0, OpenSearch adds together the scores for all matching fields (effectively defeating the purpose of `best_fields`).
 `time_zone` | UTC offset hours | Specifies the number of hours to offset the desired time zone from `UTC`.
-You need to indicate the time zone offset amount if the query string contains a date range.
-For example set `time_zone": "-08:00"` for a query with a date range such as: `"query": "wind rises release_date[2012-01-01 TO 2014-01-01]"`).
-The default time zone format to specify number of offset hours is `UTC`.
+You need to indicate the time zone offset number if the query string contains a date range.
+For example, set `time_zone": "-08:00"` for a query with a date range such as `"query": "wind rises release_date[2012-01-01 TO 2014-01-01]"`).
+The default time zone format used to specify number of offset hours is `UTC`.
 `type` | `best_fields, most_fields, cross_fields, phrase, phrase_prefix` | Determines how OpenSearch executes the query and scores the results.
 The default is `best_fields`.
 `zero_terms_query` | `none, all` | If the analyzer removes all terms from a query string, whether to match no documents (default) or all documents.
 For example, the `stop` analyzer removes all terms from the string "an but this."